Burial and cremation

 - if there’s not a decision from the immediate family, then any close relative can decide – but their consent can also be overridden by another close relative.

-However, although the deceased is formally at the top of this hierarchy, in practice things are different.
-The Human Tissue Act lets the doctors decide not to act on consent given by the deceased, and doctors have usually always used that freedom to choose not to go ahead with organ donation if the family oppose or are distressed about it.
+Although the deceased is formally at the top of this hierarchy, in practice things are different.
+The Human Tissue Act lets the doctors decide not to act on consent given by the deceased, and doctors usually use that freedom to choose not to go ahead with organ donation if the family oppose or are distressed about it.

 Note: Unlike some other countries, New Zealand doesn’t have a national register for recording people’s consent to being an organ donor.
 Driver’s licence information is the closest thing we have to a register.
-But having “Donor” on your licence doesn’t of itself count as giving informed consent to organ donation – this just indicates to medical staff that you’re a potential donor, and from there they will ask your family if they know if you had clearly given or refused consent, apart from your driver’s licence.
-In the same way, saying no to being recorded as a donor when you apply for your licence or renewal doesn’t count as an informed objection.
+But having “Donor” (or choosing not to be recorded as a donor) on a driver’s licence, doesn’t count as giving informed consent (or an informed objection) to organ donation – this is just used as an indication for medical staff.
+From there, the staff will ask the immediate family about whether the deceased had clearly given or refused consent.